 1886 - Daisy gives birth to a son, Arnold Bates.

 1894 - Daisy goes to England.

-1904 - Government appointed Daisy to collect and document Aboriginal languages.
+1904 - Government appoints Daisy to collect and document West Australian Aboriginal customs and languages.

 1920 - Appointed Justice of the Peace.

-1941 - Went to Canberra to donate her life's work (99 boxes of papers) to the National Library.
+1941 - Goes to Canberra where she donates her life's work (99 boxes of papers) to the National Library.